-That’s a lot to explore by yourself, so I typically enlist my far out canine companion, The Dude, to keep me company while he sniffs the local flora and fauna.
-While dogs are allowed to join you on most trails, there are a few guidelines from the Kent County Parks Department to keep in mind.
+That’s a lot to explore by yourself, so I typically enlist our family’s far out canine companion, The Dude (or His Dudeness, Duder, or El Duderino if you're not into the whole brevity thing), to keep me company while he sniffs the local flora and fauna.
+Dogs are allowed to join you on most trails, but there are a few guidelines from the Kent County Parks Department to keep in mind.
 These include always keeping your dog on a leash that doesn’t exceed six feet, and cleaning up after your pup.

-Before you hit the trails, don’t forget that dogs need a few supplies to keep them happy and safe outdoors.
-Here are a few suggestions, courtesy of Petfinder:
+Before you hit the trails, don’t forget that dogs need a few supplies to keep them happy and safe outdoors, so here are a few suggestions from Dude:

-Check out a few local trails that Dude and I have explored and others that come highly recommended below.
-Also be sure to visit the Experience Grand Rapids trails page to find even more options for you and your fluffy friends.
+Check out some of our favorite local trails below and be sure to visit the Experience Grand Rapids trails page to find even more options for you and your fluffy friends

-White Pine Trail spans more than 93 miles and connects to hotspots like downtown Rockford, just north of Grand Rapids.
+White Pine Trail spans 92 miles and connects to hotspots like downtown Rockford, just north of Grand Rapids.

 Photo by Matthew Medendorp